zarik5/bridgevr-dev/wiki/implementation strategies.md

 * Unsafe graphics
 * need to mantain a modded version of gfx-hal with access to internals
-* lots of glue between modules (multiplied for each graphics api)
+* lots of glue between modules (multiplied for each graphics api and ffmpeg hwaccel device)
 * No ffmpeg hardware input support for combination linux-amd, need a separate implementation with AMF ffi
-* No ffmpeg hardware input support for mediacodec
 * ffmpeg hard to compile and distribute

 Modules needed: